NSLS-II-BMM/BeamlineManual/docs/kafka.rst

 had to rethink how plots were made.

 In short, a Kafka client was developed to manage real-time visualization.
-This client is subscribed to two topiss, a private BMM-only topic and the same topic used by Bluesky to distribute event documents to databroker.
+This client is subscribed to two topics, a private BMM-only topic and the same topic used by Bluesky to distribute event documents to databroker.

 Messages on the private topic tell the worker what kind of plot is requested.
 The worker then parses event documents and adds data